-The proposed project is located in the public right-of-way on San Leandro Lane at its intersection with San Ysidro Road, which is zoned residential (2-E-1).
-No parks or recreational facilities exist within the immediate vicinity of the proposed project, although a designated trail easement is located on San Leandro Lane.
+The proposed project is located in the public right-of-way on N. Jameson Lane at its intersection with Middle Road, which is zoned residential (20-R-1).
+No parks, trails or recreational facilities exist within the immediate vicinity of the proposed.
 The proposed project has been designed to be minimally invasive by utilizing existing infrastructure and removing major components from public view by placing them in an underground vault.
 The vault would be installed at grade, and would not impede traffic or use of the right-of-way.
 Therefore this finding can be made.